-HUM 405 I 405European Humanities architecture, painting s will explore the historical influences that shaped literature a, and sculpture from Prehistory to the Renaissance period. grade of "C" or better.
-MGT 305 Operations Management 4.5 Operations Management will examine various organizational components that are essential within manufacturing and service environments.
+European Humanities will explore the historical influences that shaped literature, drama, music, architecture, painting, and sculpture from Prehistory to the Renaissance period.
+Prerequisite: HUM 110 or equivalent with a grade of "C" or better.

+MGT 305 Operations Management 4.5

+Operations Management will examine various organizational components that are essential within manufacturing and service environments.
 The course will examine several topics, including project management, layout management, forecasting techniques, total quality management, queue modeling and control, and enterprise and resource material planning.
 Prerequisite: BUS 101 and CIS 111 or equivalent with a grade of "C" or better.

-MGT 310 Principles of Management and Organization 4.5 Principles of Management and Organization will expose students to managerial principles and functions, including planning, organizing, leading, staffing, and controlling.
+MGT 310 Principles of Management and Organization 4.5

+Principles of Management and Organization will expose students to managerial principles and functions, including planning, organizing, leading, staffing, and controlling.
 Students will also explore organizational functions that contribute to managerial comprehension and effectiveness.
 Prerequisite: BUS 101 or equivalent with a grade of "C" or better.